 Natural gas can be used for domestic central heating, cooking, real flame fires or tumble-drying.
 In addition, natural gas has a range of applications for business customers.
 It is piped underground and connected to properties so there is no need to store it.
 Over half a million homes and businesses in Ireland are connected to natural gas.

 The gas supply market in Ireland has been gradually opened to competition in recent years.
 Since July 2004 all business users have been able to choose their own supplier.
 Since July 2007 residential customers have been able to choose their gas supplier.

 Gaslink is the independent system operator with responsibility for developing, maintaining and operating the natural gas transportation system in Ireland.
-Bord Gáis Networks carries out work and provides services on Gaslink's behalf with regard to the natural gas transmission and distribution networks.
+Bord Gáis Networks (a division of Ervia) carries out work and provides services on Gaslink's behalf with regard to the natural gas transmission and distribution networks.
 Gas is brought from the gas fields off the coast of Cork, and from the North Sea gas fields through sub-sea interconnector pipelines.
 Natural gas is then transported through pipelines aroundt the country and is available in most towns and cities.
 You can view the towns and cities with natural gas services on its website.

 Bord Gáis Networks connects all customers to its network regardless of which gas supply company you use.
 You can find out how to get connected and the costs involved here.

 It also provides site works services to customers who wish to have their gas connection altered in some way.
 There is more information on site work services and associated charges here.

 Bord Gáis Networks is responsible for all gas network safety and maintenance.
 It carries out regular safety awareness promotions each year to highlight the key issues concerning natural gas and safety to both natural gas customers and to the general public.
 Its safety campaigns include: